 - Contact Us

-The intention is to create a sense of community and collective healing space for us to bring and show our love, care, kindness, compassion, cultural practices and knowledge to support each other and take care of what happens within ourselves as we navigate our racialized experiences.
-Though our identities and experiences may bring different perspectives, the intention of this space is to listen and support each other.
-Together we will explore strategies to reconnect and strengthen resources for our wounds to begin healing.
+This group is a safe and confidential space for racialized students to connect and share.
+The intention of this group is to create a sense of community and collective healing space for us to bring—and show—our love, care, kindness, compassion, cultural practices and knowledge to support each other and take care of what happens within ourselves as we navigate our racialized experiences.

 Monique is a recent immigrant from Hong Kong after being an international student here for over a decade.
 Cantonese is her mother tongue; Mandarin and English are her additional languages.
 Her professional interest lies in the role culture and race play in our being, including mental health, gender and sexual orientation.
 Her practice philosophy is that everyone is the author of their stories.
 She believes human connection is the basic ingredient for healing.
 Her counselling approach empathizes the mind-body connection through the lens of cultural humility, somatic experiencing, narrative therapy, and mindfulness practice.